ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   RET to PC < 0, finished!

-As above result, cpu0.v dump the memory first after read input cpu0.hex.
+As above result, cpu0.v dumps the memory first after reads input file cpu0.hex.
-Next, it run instructions from address 0 and print each destination register value in the fourth column.
+Next, it runs instructions from address 0 and print each destination register value in the fourth column.
 The first column is the nano seconds of timing.
 The second is instruction address.
 The third is instruction content.
-We have checked many example code is correct by print the variable with print_integer().
+Now, most example codes depicted in the previous chapters are verified by print the variable with print_integer().

-This chapter shows Verilog PC output by display the I/O memory mapped address but didn't implementing the output hardware interface or port.
+This chapter shows Verilog PC output by displays the integer value located at I/O memory mapped address directly.
+Since the cpu0.v machine is created by Verilog language, it suppose can run on real FPGA device.
 The real output hardware
 interface/port is hardware output device dependent, such as RS232, speaker, LED, ....
 You should implement the I/O interface/port when you want to program FPGA and wire I/O device to the I/O port.

 .. [#] http://www.ece.umd.edu/courses/enee359a/